apache/airflow/docs/apache-airflow-providers-snowflake/decorators/snowpark.rst

     :start-after: [START howto_decorator_snowpark]
     :end-before: [END howto_decorator_snowpark]

-You can also create your own stored procedures, but then the procedure should be defined as an internal function for your task function.
+You can also create stored procedures or user-defined function, but then the procedure should be defined as an internal function for your task function.

 .. exampleinclude:: /../../tests/system/providers/snowflake/example_snowflake_snowpark.py
     :language: python